Moscow, Tennessee

 Moscow (/ˈmɒskoʊ/ MOS-koh) is a city in Fayette County, Tennessee, United States.
-The population was 568 at the 2020 census, 556 at the 2010 census, and 422 at the 2000 census.
+The population was 572 at the 2020 census.
 The town was named after Moscow, Russia, by its founder J. A. Dilliard to honor his wife Alexandra, a native of the Russian city, whom he met on a business trip to Russia in 1834.
 Moscow, Tennessee maintained close relations with Russia in the years leading to the Civil War, which led to Dilliard’s niece, Lucy Pickens born in La Grange, Tennessee, along with her husband serving as the US ambassador to Russia then after secession serving as Confederate representative to the Russian Emperor during the Civil War.
 Moscow is also known as the “Land Between Two Rivers,” due to its location after the Army Corps of Engineers rerouted the waterways, moving the main channel west to its current location.

 Geography

 Moscow is located in southern Fayette County at (35.060976, -89.399649), at the confluence of the Wolf River with its North Fork.

 Tennessee State Route 57 passes through the city, leading east 13 mi to Grand Junction and west 15 mi to Collierville.
 Downtown Memphis is 38 mi to the west.
 Tennessee State Route 76 leads north from Moscow 13 mi to Somerville, the Fayette County seat.

 According to the United States Census Bureau, the city of Moscow has a total area of 3.2 km2, of which 0.02 km2, or 0.73%, is water.